BabylonJS/OldDocumentationSite/content/how_to/Post_Process/Using_Standard_Rendering_Pipeline.md

 ---
-PG_TITLE: Using the standard rendering pipeline
+PG_TITLE: How To Use the standard rendering pipeline
 ---

 # Introduction